 Keys to Managing Emerald Ash Borer Infestation in Your Ash Trees

-As mentioned before on this blog, the emerald ash borer (EAB) has been detected in North Texas.
+As mentioned before on this blog, the Emerald Ash Borer (EAB) has been detected in Denton County.
 If you own any ash trees, they could become infested.
 And while infestation is not certain, we recommend that you make an inventory of the ash trees on your property.
-Monitoring them for signs and symptoms of EAB is key to preserving healthy trees that are worth saving.
+Having them inspected by an ISA Certified Arborist for signs and symptoms of EAB is key to preserving healthy trees that are worth saving.
+Tree Shepherds’ Plant Health Care team has been treating EAB infestations since the pest arrived in Denton County.

 How do you know if your tree has EAB?

 The little green beetle can be difficult to spot.
 Branch tip dieback is a symptom as well as D-shaped exit holes on the trunk or branches.
-If in doubt, call an ISA certified arborist to inspect your ash tree.
+If in doubt, call Tree Shepherds.
+We have ten ISA Certified Arborists on staff, who can inspect your Ash tree and recommend a treatment plan that for Denton County.

 D-shaped exit hole left by Emerald Ash Borer.